 We work extensively with Seattle Center to make Bumbershoot enjoyable and accessible for all patrons.
-Our website, Access Guide, info booths and maps are here to inform those who need special accommodations.
+Our website, Access Guide (2014 guide coming soon), info booths and maps are here to inform those who need special accommodations.
 We also have a team of dedicated Access Volunteers on-site during Bumbershoot to provide assistance during the Festival.

 Please note that during the Festival, some of the existing accessible parking spaces at Seattle Center will be relocated.
 The same number of accessible parking spaces, however, will be provided.